1922 Australian federal election: Australian Labor Party

-Charlton and the ALP presented "policies of national development under a unified government with regional devolution of powers, tariff protection and limited immigration".
-He was briefly hospitalised during the campaign.
+Charlton presented the ALP's campaign speech on the same day in Maitland, New South Wales, a "long and prosy exposition of orthodox Labor policies".
+He advocated "policies of national development under a unified government with regional devolution of powers, tariff protection and limited immigration".
+Charlton was briefly hospitalised during the campaign.

+Several ALP breakaway groups contested the election in opposition to official ALP candidates.
+New South Wales MP James Catts was expelled from the ALP in April 1922 and subsequently made "lurid allegations of corruption".
+He recontested his seat for a new Majority Labor Party which fielded seven candidates at the election.
+On the left, Michael Considine quit the ALP in 1920 and recontested his seat for the Industrial Socialist Labor Party.

+Country Party

-Page presented the Country Party platform in October 1922, which included decentralisation, reduction in government expenditure and public debt, tariff and agricultural marketing reforms, and rural credits (a form of government subsidy for primary producers).
+The Country Party platform presented by Page included decentralisation, reduction in government expenditure and public debt, tariff and agricultural marketing reforms, and rural credits (a form of government subsidy for primary producers).
 He also supported placing the Commonwealth Bank under an independent board, tasked with supporting national development projects.
 His speech was critical of Hughes, alleging broken promises and describing the prime minister as having "total disregard of the financial position of the country".